Fontainea fugax: Description

 Fontainea fugax is a dioecious shrub growing to 4 m.
 The stems have a clear exudate.
 New shoots have sparse, antrorse (upward pointing) trichomes.
 There are no stipules and the leaves have petioles.
 The upper surfaces of the leaves are dark-green and the lower surfaces, pale-green.
-This plant is very like Fontainea rostrata, but differs in that the base of the petiole is not swollen; the male flowers are shorter than those of F. rostrata (6-8 mm vs 11-13 mm); the number of stamens is 24 (versus 28–40); the beak of the endocarp is shorter (1-1.7 mm vs 2-3 mm) and the faces between the sutures of the endocarp are weakly corrugated (weakly rugose versus strongly rugose).
+This plant is very like Fontainea rostrata, but differs in that the base of the petiole is not swollen; the male flowers are shorter than those of F. rostrata (6–8 mm vs 11–13 mm); the number of stamens is 24 (versus 28–40); the beak of the endocarp is shorter (1-1.7 mm vs 2–3 mm) and the faces between the sutures of the endocarp are weakly corrugated (weakly rugose versus strongly rugose).

 Distribution and habitat

-Fontainea fugax is known only from an area between Gayndah and Mundubbera, in south-east Queensland, with plants growing as understorey shrubs in a semi-evergreen vine thicket dominated by Backhousia kingii.
+Fontainea fugax is known only from an area between Gurgeena and Binjour near Gayndah and Mundubbera in south-east Queensland.
+Foutainea fugax grows as an understorey shrub in dry rainforest semi-evergreen vine thicket dominated by Backhousia kingii.
+One population of a single clonal plant is located in Gurgeena Conservation Park, the other population is located in Gurgeena State Forest containing 50 individuals.